Francklin2/RTKLIB_Touchscreen_GUI/README.md

 Gui based for RTKLIB for Raspberry Pi  made with Qt by the ENSG student

-To build tuis you will need :
+To build this project you will need :

 - Raspberry pi 2 and a 8gb SD